$1,500

 For Americans, Canadians, and Europeans considering relocation, Costa Rica has been a top-tier destination for decades.
 The reasons are concrete: a territorial tax system that does not touch your foreign income, a public healthcare system that produces better outcomes than many wealthy nations, multiple visa pathways with reasonable income thresholds, and a cost of living that lets you live well on $1,500 to $2,000 per month in most of the country.

 But Costa Rica is not a budget destination in the way that Southeast Asia or parts of Mexico are.
 Groceries are expensive by Latin American standards due to import duties.
 Beach town rents have climbed significantly as remote workers have discovered Nosara and Tamarindo.
 And the rainy season — May through November — is genuinely rainy, not a light afternoon drizzle.
+The bureaucracy is slow, the roads outside the Central Valley are rough, and the pace of daily life will either charm you or frustrate you — there is rarely an in-between.

 This guide covers the real Costa Rica: the visa options, the costs, the healthcare system, the tax advantages, and the honest trade-offs.
 At WhereNext, we score every country across seven data-driven dimensions.
 You can explore the full Costa Rica country profile for real-time data, or keep reading for the complete breakdown.